rmsk2/6502profiler/README.md

 | `get_yreg()` | Returns the value stored in the Y register |
 | `set_yreg(val)` | Stores `val` in the Y register |

-On top of that the following two variables are injected into the Lua script from the Go host program:
+On top of that the following three variables are injected into the Lua script from the Go host program:

 |Variable Name| Description |
 |-|-|